 Wrongful death is a legal term that describes a death caused by another’s actions, carelessness, misconduct, or omissions.

 Whatever the specific circumstances are surrounding the loss of your loved one, our compassionate attorneys will answer your questions and offer guidance regarding your legal options.
 We are ready to advise and assist you during this difficult time.

-The wrongful death lawsuit is brought against the individual, business or other entity that is liable for the individual’s death.
-A wrongful death claim can arise from almost any type of accident.
+The wrongful death lawsuit is brought against the individual, business, or other entity that is liable for the individual’s death.
+A wrongful death claim can arise from almost any type of fatal accident.

 Wrongful death lawsuits seek compensation for the various types of losses incurred such as unanticipated medical bills, funeral costs, loss of income and retirement benefits, and the pain and suffering of the survivors.

 Under the law, certain relatives are entitled to bring a wrongful death lawsuit on behalf of the deceased.
 Certain classes of relatives have priority over others.

 Missouri law specifies the classes of relatives that can file a wrongful death injury lawsuit as follows:

 - Brother and sisters of the deceased;